 Authenticate with Azure Container Registry from Azure Kubernetes Service

 When you're using Azure Container Registry (ACR) with Azure Kubernetes Service (AKS), an authentication mechanism needs to be established.
 This operation is implemented as part of the CLI and Portal experience by granting the required permissions to your ACR.
 This article provides examples for configuring authentication between these two Azure services.

 You can set up the AKS to ACR integration in a few simple commands with the Azure CLI.
-This integration assigns the AcrPull role to the service principal associated to the AKS Cluster.
+This integration assigns the AcrPull role to the managed identity associated to the AKS Cluster.

 Before you begin